Local dining is a pleasure throughout the Mexican Caribbean region

 Once you've found a perfect spot, you can savor the many flavors of Mexican cooking, which is seasoned most popularly with unusual chiles.
 Most Mexican food, however, is not necessarily spicy, and many dishes are comprised of the mild combination of corn and beans.

 To truly dine like a local, make lunch your largest meal.
 This may do more than help you feel at home, it may even save you money.
 Comidas corridas are different each day but quite inexpensive at most restaurants.
+If the idea of a large lunch and light supper doesn't sit well with you, many restaurants in Cancun offer lunch menus that cater to American meal ideals.
 Most travelers find dinner reservations unnecessary, unless you plan to dine with a large group, or if you plan to make dinner a black-tie affair.
+To read more about Cancun's culinary styles, click here.

 Whether sipping a Corona in a seaside lounge or taking a worthwhile chance on a local specialty, the Mexican Caribbean has plenty for diners to choose from.